 1. The UE generates DCW value based on the received DCW range and determines the DCW timer based on both the generated DCW value and satellite ephemeris data.

 2a.
-The AN Resources are released between UE and NTN RAN, and the discontinuous coverage period starts.
+The discontinuous coverage period starts , the UE and/or RAN may release the AN resources.

 2b.
-When the UE detects the AN resource is released, the UE triggers the DCW timer.
+When the UE detects the discontinuous coverage starts, the UE triggers the DCW timer.

 3. The DCW timer expires.